JinmiaoChenLab/GraphST_Tutorials/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-GraphST – Spatially informed clustering, integration, and deconvolution of spatial transcriptomics with GraphST
+Spatially informed clustering, integration, and deconvolution of spatial transcriptomics with GraphST
 =====================================================================================================================================================

 .. toctree::